pavankumarsai18/GamePlayerBot/README.md

 3. if the third node has highest probability then we do not move it.

 ## When do the bots die?
 The bots never die.
-Since the bots have been trained for 60 generations each they have become near perfect, they play the game till it is over.
+Since the bots have been trained for 60 generations each they have become near perfect, they play the game till it is near the end.
+The flappy bird AI does not die, but the breakOut AI dies before having two or three blocks.

 ## Inspired from ...
 This project was indpired from both TechWithTim and CodeBullet.